 If you would like to book a consultation then get in touch via firstname.lastname@example.org

 You can see details of all of our courses and departments here.

-Applying for our MA / Online courses
+Applying for our MA / online music degree courses

 Similarly to our BA courses you will be required to have a consultation ahead of your application.
 What makes this different however is the application goes directly to us.
 All the same advice applies, make sure you’re thorough and provide evidence along with everything.The link to the direct application for the course will be sent to you on completion of your consultation and once WaterBear have confirmed their recommendation of an offer to you.